• Polling

 This Navigator Research report contains polling data on perceptions of the threat of political violence, which party Americans trust to handle the issue of combating political violence and democracy, and which recent incidents Americans believe to be examples of political violence.

-Four in five Americans are concerned about political violence,
+Four in five Americans are concerned about political violence, including more than three in four across partisanship.

 More than four in five Americans are concerned about political violence (84 percent), with nearly half describing themselves as “very” concerned about political violence (44 percent).
 Concern is high across partisanship, including more than nine in ten Democrats (92 percent), nearly four in five Republicans (78 percent), and three in four independents (76 percent).
 The share who are “very” concerned is highest among Democrats (54 percent), compared to 36 percent of Republicans and one in three independents (33 percent).
 College educated women (93 percent), liberal Democrats (92 percent), and those over the age of 65 (90 percent) are among the groups most concerned about political violence.